CyberL1/localapps-server/README.md

-# Localapps
+# What is this?

-Localapps is a project designed to simplify the management and deployment of local applications
+This is localapps server, a project designed to simplify the management and deployment of local applications.

 ## Features